Opioid Epidemic Lawsuit

 If you or your loved one suffered overdose or addiction from the use of opioid painkillers, the first thing you need to know is that it is not your fault.

 Anyone can easily become addicted to opioids and even accidentally overdose.
 The Opioid Epidemic in the United States was not caused by patients seeking relief from pain, the epidemic that has claimed the lives of hundreds of thousands individuals and destroyed the lives of many more was caused by a group of greedy drug manufacturers that made billions from opioid sales at the expense of patients and the country.
+As such many people have decided to take legal action against these companies and pursue an opioid lawsuit.

 The greed of a small group of companies, who made billions while you and your loved ones suffered must be held accountable and provide compensation to the individuals and families they have harmed.